 - Batman villainess Poison Ivy secretes potent pheromones from her skin.
 In her first canonical appearance, it's enough (combined with her generally desirable appearance) to make a man leave his wife on the spot to accept a hallucinatory kiss from her.
 Batman himself is affected, and later on in the Batcave he won't stop talking about how beautiful and sexy Ivy is.
 Until Alfred turns the water in his shower freezing cold.

 - New X-Men featured Wallflower, a mutant girl who could cause people to experience any variety of emotions through pheromone release.
 She inherited her powers from her father, who had used them to seduce her mother.
 The father was also introduced in the series, but Wallflower was killed off before the subplot could go anywhere.

 - Recent Marvel villain Daken has this ability, and uses it CONSTANTLY.
 Considering he's a bad guy, that's not that surprising.

 - Fellow Marvel baddie the Purple Man beat Daken to the punch by about thirty years.
 And for extra-special-squick, he used it to father at least one daughter with a mind-controlled ladyfriend.
-That daughter, known as the Purple Girl, inherited the power, and used it to mind control Northstar in her first appearance.
-(The worst part?
-The editorial slant on the subject was: Purple Man uses the power for this purpose, he's a monster.
-Purple Girl uses it for the same purpose, she gets invited to join a superhero team.)
+That daughter, known as the Purple Girl, inherited the power, and used it to mind control Northstar in her first appearance (though unlike her father, she didn't take it past going swimming together).